G4l43r/lpthw-cn/ex7.rst

 Extra Credit
 ============

-For these next few exercises you will have the exact same extra credit.
+For these next few exercises, you will have the exact same extra credit.

 1. Go back through and write a comment on what each line does.
 2. Read each one backwards or out loud to find your errors.